Comparing invariant-mass spectroscopy of 8B with ab initio predictions: RESULTS

 \section{RESULTS}

-\subsection{2$p$+$^{6}$Li Channel}
+\subsection{2$p$+$^{6}$Li channel}

 For the 2$p$+$^6$Li exit channel, one must consider two possibilities for the $^6$Li fragment.
 This fragment could be created in its 1$^+$ ground state or in its 0$^+$ second excited state (isobaric analog state) which decays by emitting a 3.562-MeV $\gamma$ ray.
 All other $^6$Li excited states decay predominantly by particle emission.
-The excitation energy calculated from the invariant mass assuming the $^6$Li fragment was in its ground state, i.e. no coincident $\gamma$ ray, is designated as $E^*_{n\gamma}$.
+The excitation energy calculated from the invariant mass assuming the $^6$Li fragment was in its ground state, i.e. no coincident $\gamma$ ray, is designated $E^*_{n\gamma}$.
 If the $^6$Li fragment was formed in its 0$^+$ excited state, then the real excitation energy will be larger by the $\gamma$-ray energy (3.562~MeV).

-The distributions of $E^*_{n\gamma}$ obtained from the $^{9}$C(2$^{nd}$) and $^{13}$O data sets are displayed in Fig.~\ref{fig:Inv_2pLi6}.
-The narrow peak observed with both data sets at $E^*_{n\gamma}\approx$ 7.1~MeV is associated with the 0$^+_2$ isobaric analog state in $^8$B that undergoes prompt 2$p$ emission to the 0$^+$ isobaric analog state in $^6$Li.
+The distributions of $E^*_{n\gamma}$ obtained from the $^{9}$C(2nd) and $^{13}$O datasets are displayed in Fig.~\ref{fig:Inv_2pLi6}.
+The narrow peak observed in both datasets at $E^*_{n\gamma}\approx$ 7.1~MeV is associated with the 0$^+_2$ isobaric analog state in $^8$B that undergoes prompt 2$p$ emission to the 0$^+$ isobaric analog state in $^6$Li.
 As there is an accompanying $\gamma$ ray \cite{Brown:2014}, its real excitation energy is 10.619 MeV \cite{ENSDF}.
-The 2$p$ decay of this state from the $^9$C(2$^{nd}$) data set has been discussed in Ref.~\cite{Brown:2014}.
-In Fig.~\ref{fig:Inv_2pLi6}(a) there is a peak at $E^*_{n\gamma}$=8.4~MeV and excess yield is also confirmed in the results from the $^{13}$O data set in Fig.~\ref{fig:Inv_2pLi6}(a) where a shoulder feature is present.
+The 2$p$ decay of this state from the $^9$C(2nd) dataset has been discussed in Ref.~\cite{Brown:2014}.
+In Fig.~\ref{fig:Inv_2pLi6}(a) there is a peak at $E^*_{n\gamma}$=8.4~MeV and excess yield is also confirmed in the results from the $^{13}$O dataset in Fig.~\ref{fig:Inv_2pLi6}(a) where a shoulder feature is present.